wh-alice/mig_visualstudio/vs/test/use-ui-automation-to-test-your-code.md

 ##### To get properties from UI test controls

--   To get a property value from a control, use <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty*>.
+-   To get a property value from a control, use <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty%2A>.

--   To specify the property of the control to get, use the appropriate string from the `PropertyNames` class in each control as the parameter to <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty*>.
+-   To specify the property of the control to get, use the appropriate string from the `PropertyNames` class in each control as the parameter to <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty%2A>.

--   <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty*> returns the appropriate data type, but this return value is cast as an <xref:System.Object>.
+-   <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.GetProperty%2A> returns the appropriate data type, but this return value is cast as an <xref:System.Object>.
 The return <xref:System.Object> must then be cast as the appropriate type.

      Example: